corewithharry/Ling-28-Final-Project/README.md

 ![Main UI](https://i.ibb.co/kGcPcvd/Screen-Shot-2020-07-13-at-8-29-43-PM.png)

+The actual graph with over 6,000 words and over 8 million edges connecting them; edge weights are simulated by relative distances and signify word relationship.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.